magynhard/rvm-windows/README.md

 <img src="doc/img/rvm_cmd_logo_square.png"/>

-> Unofficial reimplementation of most important [rvm.io](https://www.rvm.io) features for MS Windows
+> Reimplementation of most important [rvm.io](https://www.rvm.io) features for MS Windows

 As there is no rvm.io available for native windows, but only for POSIX by Cygwin, this is a reimplementation of basic [rvm.io](https://rvm.io/) features for native MS Windows on the classic command line.
 It is based on the packages shipped by [rubyinstaller.org](https://rubyinstaller.org/).